 - Decreased level of activity

 - Physical problems, like limping

-Giving Water and Food
+Giving Water & Food

-Eating may prove to be quite a challenge if your dog is in pain.
-This is because your pet has a tendency to lose their appetite when not feeling well, same goes for water.
-Take whatever measures necessary to constantly keep your dog well hydrated.
+Eating may be a challenge if your dog is in pain.
+This is because your pet has a tendency to lose their appetite when not feeling well.
+The same goes for water.
+Take whatever measures necessary to keep your dog well hydrated.